Autoimmune Diseases

 2. Joint Pain and Swelling:

 Joint pain, stiffness, and swelling are common symptoms of autoimmune diseases that affect the musculoskeletal system, such as rheumatoid arthritis, lupus, and psoriatic arthritis.
-Inflammatory arthritis can cause morning stiffness, decreased range of motion, and joint deformities if left untreated, leading to significant impairment and disability.
+If left untreated, inflammatory arthritis can cause morning stiffness, decreased range of motion, and joint deformities, leading to significant impairment and disability.

 3. Muscle Weakness: